williamlmao/notion-on-next/README.md

 ## Contributing

 This is one of my first npm packages, so I am very open to any contributions or feedback!
 Please feel free to open an issue or PR.

-To update any code:

-- `npm install`
-- To modify any executable functions, like `setup` `media` or `types`, modify the files in `src/bin`
-- To modify any React components, checkout `components`
-- Data fetching functions using Notion JS SDK are in `src/getFromNotion`
-- After making changes, run `tsc` to compile the typescript files
-- If you want to test your changes locally in a next app, run `npm link` in the root of this project and then `npm link notion-on-next` in the root of your next app.